-(a) Sharing.
+(A) Sharing.
 Some Services and Software may provide features that allow you to Share your Content with other users or to make it public.
-“Share” means to email, post, transmit, upload, or otherwise make available (whether to us or other users) through your use of the Services and Software.
-Other users may use, copy, modify, or re-share your Content in many ways.
+“Share” means to email, post, transmit, stream, upload or otherwise make available (whether to us or other users) through your use of the Services and Software.
+Other users may use, copy, modify or re-share your Content in many ways.
 Please carefully consider what you choose to Share or make public as you are responsible for the Content that you Share.

-(c) Comments.
-The Services and Software may allow you to comment on Content.
-Comments are not anonymous, and may be viewed by other users.
-Your comments may be deleted by you, other users, or us.
+(C) Comments.
+Any comments that you submit through the Services and Software are not anonymous and may be viewed by other users.
+Your comments may be deleted by you, by other users or by us.

-4.5 Termination of License.
-You may revoke this license to your Content and terminate our rights at any time by removing your Content from the Service.
+4.4 Termination of Licence.
+You may revoke this licence to your Content and terminate our rights at any time by removing your Content from the Service.
 Some copies of your Content may be retained as part of our routine backups, however.

-4.6 Feedback.
-You have no obligation to provide us with ideas, suggestions, or proposals (“Feedback”).
-If you submit Feedback to us however, then you grant us a non-exclusive, worldwide, royalty-free, sublicensable, and transferable license to make, use, sell, have made, offer to sell, import, reproduce, publicly display, distribute, modify, and publicly perform the Feedback.
+4.5 Feedback.
+You have no obligation to provide us with ideas, suggestions, proposals or bug or crash reports (“Feedback”).
+If you submit Feedback to us however, then you grant us a non-exclusive, irrevocable, perpetual, worldwide, royalty-free, sublicensable and transferable licence to make, use, sell, have made, offer to sell, import, export, reproduce, publicly display, distribute, modify and publicly perform the Feedback.

-You are responsible for all activity that occurs via your account.
-Please notify Customer Support immediately if you become aware of any unauthorized use of your account.
-You may not (a) Share your account information (except with an authorized account administrator); or (b) use another person’s account.
+5.1 Account Information.
+You are responsible for all activity that occurs via your account even if that activity is not by you or is without your knowledge or consent.
+Please notify Customer Support immediately if you become aware of any unauthorised use of your account.
+You may not (A) share your account information (except with an authorised account administrator), whether intentionally or unintentionally; or (B) use another person’s account.
 Your account administrator may use your account information to manage your use and access to the Services and Software.
 For PhoneGap, we reserve the right to monitor and enforce subscription plan limits and restrictions, including, but not limited to, the right to charge for overages.

 6. User Conduct.